astrolabsoftware/spark-fits/README.rst

 ::

+  // Not yet available!
   $SPARK_HOME/bin/spark-shell --packages com.toto:spark-fits_2.11:0.Y.0

-Alternatively you can download the jar, and add it when launching the spark shell
+Alternatively you can build or download the jar, and add it when launching the spark shell

 ::